 - Oil and gas

 - Fabricated metal manufacturers

 - Glass manufacturing

-The specific coverage plan your company needs will depend upon a range of factors, such as the materials you handle, risks in the work environment, risks to customers, and the size of your workforce.
+The specific coverage plan your company needs will depend upon a number of different factors, like the materials you handle, work environment risks, customer risks, and the size of your workforce.

-For example, your organization may need some combination of the following:
+For example, your organization may need some sort of combo that includes:

 - General liability: Covers bodily injury and property damage claims by non-staff visitors and customers.

 - Property insurance: Covers damage to the building and grounds from a range of causes, including fire and severe weather.

 - Equipment breakdown insurance: Formerly called “boiler and machinery insurance,” this coverage protects your company from potential breakdown of electrical infrastructure and key pieces of business equipment that your company relies on for productivity.
 The type and amount of coverage needed depends upon your specific industry and equipment use.